ipfs/ipfs-docs/docs/concepts/README.md

 Welcome to the Concepts section of the InterPlanetary File System (IPFS) docs.
 Here, you can:

-- Learn the basics of IPFS, the problems it solves, the different subsystems that it is comprised of and how each one works in [the 2-page Basic Concepts](#learn-the-basics).
+- Learn what IPFS is and isn't, the problems it solves, the different subsystems that it is comprised of and how each one works in [the 3-page Basic Concepts](#learn-the-basics).
 - Dive into ideas like hashing, immutability, persistence (and more) that underlie IPFS in [Ideas and theory](#ideas-and-theory)
 - Learn more about the subsystems that IPFS is comprised of in [Subsystems and components](#subsystems-and-components)
 - Get an [overview of IPFS implementations](../concepts/ipfs-implementations.md).